girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 amount as rise time.

 Using RP2040 (which has 30 GPIO pins) in a keyboard with 72 switches we can use 2 4x9 matrices, and we need 26 GPIO pins.
-Each row has 9 IRs and each can be supplied with at least 20mA.
+Each row has 9 IR LEDs and each can be supplied with at least 20mA.

 FS (full speed) USB supports 1 ms polling (1 kHz) while HS (high speed) USB